Diokuz/teremock/readme.md

 ## Do I need teremock?

-If you are writing puppeteer tests, and you want to mock your network responses easily – probably yes.
+If you write puppeteer tests, and you want to mock your network responses easily – probably yes.

 ## How to use